What is MDMA?

 1969 – The U.S. Army’s 1953-54 animal studies on MDMA were de-classified.

 1970 – 1974 – Alexander T. Shulgin sent a Los Angeles chemical company owner, himself a chemist, the instructions for the synthesis of MDMA.
 This L.A. chemist later informed Shulgin that he had informed a young psychologist client of his about MDMA.
-In August of the same year, the Chicago Police Department reported the seizure of the first ever MDMA samples in the U.S. in what now appeared to be also the first in a series of seizures over the next few years.
+In August of the same year, the Chicago Police Department reported the seizure of the first-ever MDMA samples in the U.S. in what now appeared to be also the first in a series of seizures over the next few years.
 The analysis of the samples was first announced at a meeting of crime lab chemists, where findings were presented on “a new series of amphetamines” that included TMA, DOM, MDA and MDMA of which very little was known at the time.
-Subsequent seizures in the following years now included neighboring Evanston, Illinois in May, 1972 and Cedar Hill, Tennessee in April 1973, although the labs that were raided were believed to be making MDA (then already a controlled substance) but were found to be making MDMA instead.
+Subsequent seizures in the following years now included neighboring Evanston, Illinois in May 1972 and Cedar Hill, Tennessee in April 1973, although the labs that were raided were believed to be making MDA (then already a controlled substance) but were found to be making MDMA instead.
 MDMA was not a controlled substance and the investigations were therefore discontinued.
 The following year, more MDMA were seized off the streets of Champagne, Illinois and Aspen, Colorado.
 It was during this period that the U.S. Army’s animal study was finally published.

-Late 1970’s thru early 1980’s – Shulgin and his colleagues performed the first MDMA study on humans in 1978.
+In the late 1970s through the early 1980’s – Shulgin and his colleagues performed the first MDMA study on humans in 1978.
 They covered its chemistry and dosage, kinetics and its psychotropic effects.
 MDMA gained a small following among psychiatrists for its perceived improvement/enhancement of patient sessions where users achieved clearer insights into their problems.
 At around the same time, MDMA started becoming more available on the streets.
 The name ecstasy was first coined in California in 1984.

 1985 – The U.S. DEA placed MDMA under Schedule I of the Controlled Substances Act, classifying it as having no proven therapeutic value.